smrealms/wiki-data/game-guide/technologies.md

 The jump drive allows you to jump across several sectors without the need to go through each one.
 It does cost **10+** turns to use however, so it is best to use when you need to reach a location that is over **10+** sectors away.
 If the location is exactly **10** sectors away, you will land exactly where you were aiming.
 If your location is over **10** sectors away, there is a chance of a misjump, larger the misjump the further distance the jump is...leaving you one to eight sectors away from where you were heading.
 You can use the jump drive to jump from one galaxy to another, however you have a greater chance of misjump.

+Even with misjumps a jump drive is a turn efficient way to travel long distances.
+You will save up to 20% of your turns by using it to travel more than 10 sectors.
+Keep this in mind when you encounter long trade routes.

+Mines present a great hazard to jump drive use.
+If you jump in to a sector containing hostile mines you will hit them.
+Further, you cannot jump out of a sector that contains hostile mines.
+Once you have jumped in to a mined sector you will either have to move to an adjacent sector, which requires hitting them again, or destroy them in order to jump back out.
+Be very caution of mines when using a jump drive.

 The jump drive is good for reaching a location that is surrounded by enemy forces, such as a Combat Accessories store.

 Also, now with recent changes you can jump more than one galaxy away.
 This is very useful to bypass an enemy minefield.
 This is risky though because it costs more turns to jump and an even higher misjump chance than just one galaxy being jumped!